skilldrick/easy6502/index.markdown

 The first rows of pixels are `$0200-$021f`, `$0220-$023f`, `$0240-$025f`, etc.

 As long as you're moving within one of these horizontal strips, things are simple.
-For example, to move right, just incrememnt the least significant byte (e.g. `$0200` becomes `$0201`).
+For example, to move right, just increment the least significant byte (e.g. `$0200` becomes `$0201`).
 To go down, add `$20` (e.g. `$0200` becomes `$0220`).
 Left and up are the reverse.